enlightn/enlightn/README.md

 ## Documentation

-Each of the 129 checks available are well documented.
-You can find the complete 138 page documentation [here](https://www.laravel-enlightn.com/docs/getting-started/installation.html).
+Each of the 130 checks available are well documented.
+You can find the complete documentation [here](https://www.laravel-enlightn.com/docs/getting-started/installation.html).

 ## Compatibility Matrix